 10 of the Best Seascape Artists of 2021

-Calm?
-Relaxed?
-Inspired?
-How does the sea make you feel?
-It’s no surprise that the soothing effect of the sea makes it one of the most sought after landscapes on Bluethumb.
-To celebrate the arrival of our new beach and seascape collection, we’ve collated ten of our best artists who are literally making waves in aquatic and marine scenery.
-In no particular order, here are 2021’s seascape stars!
+Calm, relaxed, inspired: How does the sea make you feel?
+It’s no surprise that the soothing effect of the coast makes it one of the most sought after landscapes on Bluethumb.
+So much so, our beach and seascape collection was created in tribute to Australia’s 50,000 kilometres of coastline and the nation’s love of salt, sand and surf.
+We’ve collated ten of our best seascape artists who are literally making waves in aquatic and marine scenery – dive in to the list to give your home a seaside view, wherever you may be.

 1. The Impressionistic Seascape: Katie Wyatt